liamaxelrod/DIT356-Dentist-Client/README.md

 # Dentist Client

 ## **Name**
-undecided
+Dentistimos Dentist Client

 ## **Description**
+Dentistimo Dentist Client is part of a four part component system.
+Dentist Client is targeting the dentist.
-An interactive GUI that permits dentists to view, change, cancel or contact the user which has made an appointment.
+Dentist Client is an interactive GUI that permits dentists to view, schedule breaks, or cancel an appointment which an user has made.
 The dentist can view what their working hours will be for each day.
-The dentist will have the power to change appointments due to unforeseen circumstances.
 The dentist will have the power to cancel appointments due to unforeseen circumstances.
-The dentist will be able to contact the patient due to change or cancel the appointment due to unforeseen circumstances.
 ## **Visuals**
 ![decomposition_component](.\img\decomposition_dentist_component.png "destination decomposition_component")